Gordon is committed to conserving energy on multiple levels.

 1997: Recycled paper was made available in the Print Shop.
 Steps were taken to reinstate former policies in the Mail Room, Bookstore, and Print Shop in regards to recycled paper use.
 Grapevine was put on VAX to reduce paper waste by 1500 sheets a week.

 1999: Recycling containers purchased and placed in every student's dorm room for bottles, cans, and paper.
 Continual re-labeling of trash containers for awareness.
 A cardboard compactor was purchased to improve the collection and recycling process of cardboard.

-2007: Design Center started buying 100% post consumer waste copy paper which is supply for printers and copiers around campus.
+2007: Design Center started buying 100% post-consumer waste copy paper which is the supply for printers and copiers around campus.

 2008: Single Stream Recycling - our new recycling program combined recycling into one bin.